Is Tivo a Good Christmas/Birthday Gift for My DH? Costs and Where to Find It!

 Anyway, ANY DVR IS BETTER THAN NONE!!

-2. Are there any additional fees for using Tivo?
+Are there any subscription fees for Tivo?

 Similar Pampered Chef Threads